MiniSoda17/PatternAnalysis-2025/recognition/RadiologyGPT_Isaac/README.md

-# Radiology terminology into layperson terms
+# Radiology terminology into layperson summary

 By Isaac Arli - 47204296